goekesmi/triton-wordpress/README.md

 # Prerequsites

-The below instructions assume you have the triton command line tooling in place, and have that working
+The below instructions assume you have the triton command line tooling in place, and have that working in addition to the packer tool from packer.io

 # Build the image
 `packer build packer.json`